xdyhayden/c756-exer/s2/README.md

   up the services for such a deployment.

 test: A special test frontend.
-Used in the continuous integration tests.
+Used in the continuous integration tests for early assignments.
 May also be used for local unit testing.